RoKu1/PCB_RCNN/README.md

 which the image was added to the dataset.
 You can also specify other arguments that will 18be added to the image info dictionary, such as an ‘annotation‘ to defne the annotation path.
-#### Step 4: Test MISSING HOLE Dataset Object The frst useful test is to confrm that
+#### Step 4: Test MISSING HOLE Dataset Object The first useful test is to confrm that
 the images and masks can be loaded correctly.
 We can test this by creating a dataset and loading an image via a call to the load image() function with an image id, then load the mask for the image via a call to the load mask() function with the same image id.